 Water Fountain

 A cat water fountain consists of a basin, pump, filter, and head where water flows out.
 The automatic waterer continuously pumps water from a reservoir and up through a head, where it cascades down into a basin from which the cat can drink.
 The water keeps moving, stays oxygenated, and maintains its freshness.
-There are a huge range of different styles, designs, and prices available, so you should be able to find one that suits your cat, your home, and your budget!
+There is a huge range of different styles, designs, and prices available, so you should be able to find one that suits your cat, your home, and your budget!

 Water usually flows through a multi-stage filter system before emerging from the spout.
-The filter often includes a carbon filter to remove Volatile Organic Compounds (VOC)s and treatment chemicals, a foam or mesh filter to separate hair and debris, and an ion exchanger to soften water by removing natural minerals.
+The filter often includes a carbon filter to remove Volatile Organic Compounds (VOC) and treatment chemicals, a foam or mesh filter to separate hair and debris, and an ion exchanger to soften water by removing natural minerals.

-With a cat fountain, water comes out cleaner, cooler, and better-tasting, while the movement and gentle sound is appealing and encourages interaction.
+With a cat fountain, water comes out cleaner, cooler, and better-tasting, while the movement and gentle sound is appealing and encourage interaction.
 If you have a picky pet, a cat drinking fountain can overcome any potential objection.

 Maintenance